NEPEM-UFSC/metan/.github/SUPPORT.md

     problem _is_ a bug or a feature request, you can easily return here and report it.

+Be
-Before opening a new issue, be sure to search [issues](https://github.com/nepem-ufsc/metan/issues) and [pull requests](https://github.com/nepem-ufsc/metan/pulls) to make sure the bug hasn't been reported and/or already fixed in the development version.
+fore opening a new issue, be sure to search [issues](https://github.com/nepem-ufsc/metan/issues) and [pull requests](https://github.com/nepem-ufsc/metan/pulls) to make sure the bug hasn't been reported and/or already fixed in the development version.

 Fell free to send an email to <tiagoolivoto@gmail.com> for further questions.